Are Millennials Changing the Workplace?

 In 1987, authors William Strauss and Neil Howe coined the term millennials.
 The term was to identify the new millennium because those born in 1982 would be the high school graduating class of 2000.

 We have heard the term being used many times in the last couple of years, but most don’t know the difference between a Millennial and Gen Z. To classify as a Millennial, you would have to be born between 1980 and 1996.
-Gen Z, on the other hand, is anyone born between 1996 and the early-mid 2000s.
-However, many people still consider those who were born from 1996 to the mid-2000s to be Millennials.
+Gen Z, on the other hand, is anyone born between 1996 and 2012.
+However, many people still consider those who were born from 1996 to 2012 to be Millennials.

 We will use the term Millennial in this article for those born after 1980 in the workforce currently because Gen Z workplace expectations are similar to Millennial workplace expectations.